jfrancis42/get-smart/README.md

 Read the API docs and the source.
 You can specify temperature, model, etc.

-As I said, this is just enough to get by for a work project, not a full implementation.
+As I said, this is just enough to get by for a specific project, not a full implementation.
 For example, I didn't bother with the API options for streaming, tools, and a few other things.
 I'll add them as I need them (or as users contribute).